Chapter Two: Gentle Hands

-Turning her head to the right where the voice had come from, she found a dragon garbed in an apron covered in bluebirds smiling at her from his position by a red, old-fashion wood burning stove in the corner of the room.
+Turning her head to the right where the voice had originated from, she found a dragon garbed in an apron covered in bluebirds smiling at her from his position by a red, old-fashion wood burning stove in the corner of the room.

-The reptile was almost the height of two average-sized ponies, his body sleek and well built.
+The reptile was almost the height of two average sized ponies, his body sleek and well built.
 His thick neck wasn't as long as the adult dragon's she had seen--only at half the length in proportion to the rest of his body.
 The arms were long, strong muscles visible under his scales.
 His legs were also toned, slightly bent at the knees with lengthy feet planted flat on the stone floor.
 Orange serrated spines with the pointed tips curving back trailed from the top of his head and stopped just inches from the tip of his long tail; the three crowning his head were quite sizable compared to the rest.
 A pair of ear frills, slightly flared, were attached to both sides of his head.
 While Fluttershy couldn't make out the color of his eyes just yet, she admired how beautifully vibrant his red scales were, and how nicely they complemented his golden underbelly.

 Fluttershy's natural fear of dragons made her nervous at the idea of being in the same room with one, but his friendly smile made him a lot less intimidating.
 On top of that, this must have been the creature that saved her life.
 The pony kept her eyes on him as he dropped down onto his knees right in front of her.
-She met his gaze; the dragon's emerald green eyes were soft and gentle, conveying nothing but concern for her, and she felt almost every ounce of fear she had of him melt away.
+She met his gaze; the dragon's sea green eyes were soft and gentle, conveying nothing but concern for her, and she felt almost every ounce of fear she had of him melt away.

 "There's no need for you to worry, miss.
-I shall finish tending to that hoof of yours after the iodine soaks in a little longer," he assured her in a calm, comforting voice, reaching a hand to her face and giving her a couple light pats on the cheek before standing straight up again and attending to hot chowder simmering in a silver cooking pot sitting atop the stove.
+I shall finish tending to that hoof of yours after the iodine soaks in a little longer," he assured her in a calm, comforting voice, reaching a hand to her face and giving her a couple light pats on the cheek before standing straight up again and attending to the hot chowder simmering in a silver cooking pot sitting atop the stove.

 Fluttershy was fascinated by the winged reptilian, as she always was when meeting a new creature.
 Soon, the flapping of wings and soft cooing stole her attention from him.
 To her far left, in a clearing of the room stood a bare wooden table.
 Gathered upon it were five white doves and a fluffy brown rabbit.
 The feathered critters were circled around a plastic plate of assorted seeds, pecking at them hungrily.
-The rabbit had his own plate of chopped vegetables and was working his way through a particularly thick slice of carrot he held between his paws.
+The rabbit had his own plate of chopped vegetables and pellets and was working his way through a particularly thick slice of carrot he held between his paws.
 At the foot of the table, a familiar baby griffon sat on its scrawny haunches, eagerly waiting for something to drop onto the floor.
 A wave of relief washed over the pony knowing that the griffon, too, had been saved.
 However, the relief was followed by concern.
 Hadn't the griffon been fed yet?

 The loud tapping of ladle against the rim of the pot gathered the attention of both baby griffon and pegasus.
-Deciding that enough of the chowder had dripped back into the pot, the dragon set the ladle aside and turned around, bowl filled halfway in one hand and his eyes on the skinny animal.
+Deciding that enough of the chowder had dripped back into the pot, the dragon set the ladle aside and turned around, bowl filled halfway in one hand and his eyes on the skinny child.